 1. KU Leuven

-The university also offers various research and academic programs in computer science, engineering, natural sciences, humanities, medicine, law, business, and social sciences.
-KU Leuven is dubbed one of the most innovative research schools and is widely known for offering a range of competitive interdisciplinary degree programs.
-Above all, it is a proud co-founder of the League of European Research Universities (LERU).
+The university offers academic and research programs across fields such as computer science, engineering, natural sciences, humanities, medicine, law, business, and social sciences.
+KU Leuven is also highly ranked internationally and is a founding member of the League of European Research Universities.

 2. Ghent University